readmeio/metrics-sdks/docs/aws-webhook.md

 As [previously described](https://docs.readme.com/main/docs/personalized-docs-webhook), you can customize your users' experience in your docs by to injecting custom user data into your documentation via the **Personalized Docs Webhook**.

-If you plan on using AWS Lambda to deploy your webhook and if you already use Amazon API Gateway to manage API credentials for your users, we have dedicated code samples just for you, in a number of different programming languages and AWS Lambda runtimes.
+If you plan on using AWS Lambda to deploy your webhook and if you already use Amazon API Gateway to manage API credentials for your users, we have dedicated code samples for you, in a number of different programming languages and AWS Lambda runtimes.

 Here's an overview of what each code sample does: